ReLaX: Reasoning with Latent Exploration for Large Reasoning Models: Introduction

 \section{Introduction}

 Scalable and verifiable reasoning stands as the foundational capability separating current foundation models from artificial general intelligence.
-Recent progress in RLVR~\cite{jaech2024openai,guo2025deepseek,comanici2025gemini,peng2025skywork} has emerged as an effective paradigm for enhancing the capability of Large Language Models (LLMs) and Multimodal LLMs (MLLMs) on complex reasoning tasks.
-Whereas, without explicit intervention, reinforcement learning (RL) naturally drives a progressive reduction in policy entropy, which confines the policy gradient within a narrow subspace~\cite{agarwal2021theory, shen2025entropy}.
+Recent progress~\cite{jaech2024openai,guo2025deepseek,comanici2025gemini,peng2025skywork} in RLVR has emerged as an effective paradigm for enhancing the capability of Large Language Models (LLMs) and Multimodal LLMs (MLLMs) on complex reasoning tasks.
+Whereas, without explicit intervention, reinforcement learning (RL) progressively concentrates the policy distribution and reduces entropy, confining the policy gradient within a narrow subspace~\cite{agarwal2021theory, shen2025entropy}.
 The sparse reward in RLVR further exacerbates this \textit{entropy collapse} problem, causing the policy to over-exploit prematurely, thereby inhibiting adequate exploration and ultimately leading to suboptimal performance.
 This bottleneck is supported by empirical evidence from Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath,zeng2025simplerl}, which reveals an exponential relationship between policy entropy $H$ and reward $\mathcal{R}$: $\mathcal{R} = -a \cdot \exp(H) + b$~\cite{cui2025entropy} (see grey lines in Figure~\ref{fig:performance-bottleneck}).
 To date, the community has widely recognized the exploration–exploitation tradeoff~\cite{sutton1988learning} as the fundamental challenge in scaling RL to achieve improved reasoning performance~\cite{yue2025does,wu2025invisible,wang2025stabilizing,li2025know, hu2025diversity,deng2025decomposing}.